dhiegosales/MOHID-SOIL-TOOL/README.md

 [Back to Top](#table-of-contents)

 ## Conclusion
-MOHID SOIL TOOL (MST) Version 4.0.0 offers a comprehensive solution for calculating and adjusting soil hydraulic parameters, a crucial step in hydrological modeling using MOHID-Land.
+MOHID SOIL TOOL (MST) Version 4.0.0 and above offers a comprehensive solution for calculating and adjusting soil hydraulic parameters, a crucial step in hydrological modeling using MOHID-Land.
 It can also simulate compaction conditions by modifying density values.
 Its intuitive interface, robust data processing capabilities, and seamless integration with the Rosetta API ensure accurate parameterization for diverse hydrological scenarios.

 [Back to Top](#table-of-contents)

 ## Citation
 If you use this software, please cite it as follows:

 Sales, D. S.; Lugon Junior, J.; Costa, D. A.; Silva Neto, A. J. (2024).
-MOHID SOIL TOOL - Computational Tool for Determining Soil Water Percolation Parameters (Version 4.0.1) [Computer software]. https://github.com/dhiegosales/MOHID-SOIL-TOOL.
+MOHID SOIL TOOL - Computational Tool for Determining Soil Water Percolation Parameters (Version 4.0.2) [Computer software]. https://github.com/dhiegosales/MOHID-SOIL-TOOL.
 Accessed xx xxx xxxx.

 For any issues or further assistance, please contact Dhiego da Silva Sales at [dhiego.sales@outlook.com](mailto:dhiego.sales@outlook.com).